 The 10 Best Wire Stripping Machines

-This wiki has been updated 26 times since it was first published in March of 2017.
+This wiki has been updated 30 times since it was first published in March of 2017.
 Whether you're a busy electrical contractor or a construction-site dumpster diver, if you expect your local scrapyard to give you their best price for your waste wire, you've got to make sure that it's stripped clean.
 Our selections for this category contain a mix of lightweight, manual models; heavy-duty, motorized units; and even a hybrid selection powered by drill.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes